stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Index.md

 ## Safeguard 3.01	(IG1)	Establish and Maintain a Data Management Process

 The implementation of Safeguard 3.01 is operationally equivalent to the defensive mitigation for _2023 Statewide Information Technology Control Standard_ SI-12; a critical element in the defensive mitigations for _Standard_ AU-11; and contributes to the defensive mitigation for _Standard_ CM-12.
+[Why this matters.](https://github.com/stateoforegon-eis-css/Oregon-CIS-Assessments/blob/main/Why-This-Matters.md#safeguard-301---establish-and-maintain-a-data-management-process)

 **Assessed Elements:**